Import Functions

 Using the Online Generator:

-Visit plugify-gen tool to generate header files through a user-friendly web interface.
-Simply upload your plugin manifest file (.pplugin) and select C++ as the target language to generate the corresponding .hpp header file.
+Visit plugify-gen tool to generate bindings through a user-friendly web interface.
+Simply upload your plugin manifest file (.pplugin) and select C++ as the target language to generate the corresponding module.

 Using the Command-Line Tool: